My Romance

 This is another teenage poem/spoken word piece, in which I was trying to portray

-what I now know is called “
+what I now know is called “intrusive thoughts,” a symptom of

 PTSD, depression and anxiety, among other conditions.